slabsxyz/legacy-docs/docs/index.md

 For **explanation of our technology**, see [here](technology).
 Or have an **even deeper look** with our [whitepaper](https://docsend.com/view/dbk48wukd3ivd3ad).

-## What's Dippi?
+## What's Security Labs?
 A little bit of history...

-??? abstract "TL;DR for those in a hurry" 1.
-Dippi abstracts **private key management** with a permission-less peer-to-peer network, allowing users to use private keys **across several devices and dApps**.
+??? abstract "TL;DR for those in a hurry"

+    1. Security Labs abstracts **private key management** with a permission-less peer-to-peer network, allowing users to use private keys **across several devices and dApps**.
     2. Solving the private-key management problem (in a **non-custodial way**) is an unavoidable obstacle to Web3 widespread adoption: An expected, but still non-trivial, infrastructure revolution we are leading.
     3. We have over a year of research on distributed secure storage for sensitive data and have developed our own **general framework, SCAS (State-change authentication schemes)**, for authentication methods compatible with our protocol, which include all usual authentication pipelines which don't require users to remember a password or seedphrase (biometrics, hardware-based, behavior-based authentications).
     4. **Token Bound Accounts (TBAs)**, which are NFTs which are also smart contract accounts, has allowed us to study wallet-usage pain points further, as well as showing an **even bigger need for better private key management**, since they present a large and rich set of use cases as **"portable digital profiles"**, making losing private keys even a bigger issue for the future of on-chain identity and NFT ecosystems.
-5. Dippi is **leader** on the TBA market, representing **more than 60% of the deployed and used TBAs on Polygon mainnet**, with more than **160k TBA wallets**.
+    5. Security Labs is **leader** on the TBA market, representing **more than 60% of the deployed and used TBAs on Polygon mainnet**, with more than **160k TBA wallets**.

-Dippi is a **permission-less peer-to-peer network for cryptographic tokens** (more on our [concepts overview](technology/overview.md)), which is a really specific way of saying: <u>We protect and retrieve private keys without having them, by using a decentralized network</u>.
+Security Labs (sLabs) protocol is a **permission-less peer-to-peer network for cryptographic tokens** (more on our [concepts overview](technology/overview.md)), which is a really specific way of saying: <u>We protect and retrieve private keys without having them, by using a decentralized network</u>.
 This not only allows users to mitigate **wallet-loss** and **theft risk**, but also provide a seamless dApp experience across devices and platforms without even knowing what a private key is.

 A simplified version of _how_ we do it can be summarized as: